Midtown Omaha: About

 Midtown comprises 1.36 sqmi and is bordered on the north by Davenport Street, the south by Pacific Street, the east by I-480, and west by 48th street.
 The area is home to approximately 15,000 residents and 30,000 employees.
 It is densely populated with 11,000 residents per square mile, and is known for its tree-lined streets, historic architecture and economic and racial diversity.

 Significant places

 Many buildings in Midtown Omaha are listed on the National Register of Historic Places.
 Midtown has several places of local, regional and national importance, including the University of Nebraska Medical Center.
 The Walnut Hill Reservoir is a 125-year-old water supply source for the city.
 Nearby are several historic places of worship, including St. Cecilia Cathedral at 701 North 40th Street, the ninth largest cathedral in the United States.
 First Unitarian Church of Omaha was built in 1917 and is located at 3114 Harney Street.
 The Blackstone Hotel built in 1916 is located at 302 South 36th Street.

-Other buildings around the area include the Mutual of Omaha headquarters.
+Other buildings around the area include the Mutual of Omaha headquarters and the Danish Brotherhood in America Headquarters.
 Berkshire Hathaway and Kiewit Corporation also have their corporate headquarters in Midtown.